streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 # Required

 - programming ability - it is not a good task for someone who has never programmed anything.
-  - Setup of environment takes a long time
   - Editing even the simplest quest requires edits to at least three different files
   - Kotlin familiarity is not required, but the ability to adjust to a new syntax is needed.
 If you are unfamiliar with Kotlin reading about [null safety related syntax](https://kotlinlang.org/docs/null-safety.html) is likely to be very useful.
   - It is expected that someone trying this can search for a solution to a typical problem on encountering an error message